 In my new found freedom, I challenged myself to finish the novel I started years ago.
 The week after I quit my job due to my disability, I started writing.
 Sometimes I managed only small spurts here and there throughout the day.
 Whenever a conversation started to form in my head, I would tap it out in Google docs on my tablet.
-Soon the fictional town of Webasshi Bay and a pocket full of characters blossomed on the screen.
+Soon the fictional town of Webaashi Bay and a pocket full of characters blossomed on the screen.

-I thought Ruby Moon the only story in the depths of my being, but two more novels grew from Ruby Moon.
-Now, I have a trilogy I’m finishing, and I started writing the fourth in the series.
+I thought Ruby Moon the only story in the depths of my being, but three more novels grew from Ruby Moon.
+Now, I have a set of four novels in the series, By the Light of the Moon.
 Each book curtails a separate theme, but the factor of God’s hand guiding our lives ties them all together.
 Behind all the unknowns, the grief, the pain, and the joy our Creator writes a story through each of us.